nusrobomaster/nusrobomaster.github.io/docs/nav-teams/MECHABirdBox.md

 * Blaster targeting controls
 * Intelligent Controller

+### Referee system

+### General design and fabrication methods
+* Most parts should be bought online and machined to desired specifications.
+Prototype, lightweight materials can be 3D printed with Kevyn’s 3D printer, using ABS/PLA material.
+Samantha can buy cheap electronics and mechanical parts in Shenzhen as well if possible, as well as use laser cutting, lathing equipment etc.

 ## Proposed Budget
 No | Component Name                        |  Unit Cost (USD) | Qty | Total |